Russian authorities intensify pressure on detained Crimean journalist Remzi Bekirov. Human rights defenders call for letter writing campaign

 Authorities charged Umerov, Bekirov, Izetov, and Aivazov under Part 1 of Article 205.5 of the Russian Criminal Code (“organising activities of a terrorist organisation”).
 They charged Bazarov under Part 2 of Article 205.5 (“participating in activities of a terrorist organisation”).
 All defendants also faced charges under Part 1 of Article 30 and Article 278 (“preparing for violent seizure of power”).

-The ECHR analysed a significant amount of information and evidence from many sources, which the Ukrainian government provided.
+The ECHR analysed a significant amount of information and evidence from many sources that the Ukrainian government provided.
 This evidence describes the arrests, detentions pending trial and convictions of Ukrainians by various types of “courts” created by the Russian Federation in Crimea.
 The evidence also included materials from the criminal cases of the respective prisoners.

 The ECHR found that the full-scale application of Russian law in Crimea is a violation of international humanitarian law and Article 7 of the European Convention on Human Rights on the impossibility of punishment without a law.
 After all, Russian law cannot be considered “law” for the measures taken in Crimea, within the meaning of the Convention.

-Moreover, the court Strasbourg found that there was a pattern of vindictive persecution of Crimean Tatars involving the misuse of criminal law and broad-based repression against political opponents of the Russian government’s policies.
+Moreover, the court in Strasbourg found that there was a pattern of vindictive persecution of Crimean Tatars involving the misuse of criminal law and broadly based repression against political opponents of the Russian government’s policies.
 This model was devised and openly advocated by prominent figures in the Russian government.

-The Russian Foreign Ministry declared that the aforementioned ECHR judgment is “of no legal force” in Russia, which does not recognize it under its domestic law and will not comply with it.
+The Russian Foreign Ministry declared that the aforementioned ECHR judgment is “of no legal force” and Russia will not comply with it.

 Share: